MatthewZito/goldmund-sh-ii/packages/client/README.md

-## @lan-monitor/client
+## @vue-forum/client

 ## Table of Contents
   - [Installation + Usage](#usage)
   - [Scripts](#scripts)

 ### <a name="usage"></a> Installation and Usage
-The LAN Monitor project is housed in a mono-repo architecture.
-To properly initialize the project, see the README in the repository root (at scope `@lan-monitor/root`)
+The Vue Forum project is housed in a mono-repo architecture.
+To properly initialize the project, see the README in the repository root (at scope `@vue-forum/root`)

 ### <a name="scripts"></a> Package Scripts